Prerequisites and Program Requirements

 Additional Program Requirements

-- ability to attend brief residencies on campus, three times per year (see Program Schedule)
+- ability to attend brief residencies on campus, three times in first year and at least once in second year

 - completion of supportive courses* at SMWC, or equivalent courses completed elsewhere (prior to or in conjunction with the MTED Program)